- NAME: Ellen Page

 Answer questions and see how you rank against other players.Play Now

-Though Page was first introduced to American audiences in the Lifetime TV movie Homeless to Harvard: The Liz Murray Story, she received her first real publicity for the provocative 2005 indie thriller Hard Candy.
-Her haunting performance as a 14-year-old victim-turned-attacker caught the attention of director Brett Ratner, who cast her as Kitty Pryde in Page's first big-budget feature, X-Men: The Last Stand.
+Though Page was first introduced to American audiences in the Lifetime movie Homeless to Harvard: The Liz Murray Story (2003), she received the first role that brought her to the spotlight in the provocative 2005 indie thriller Hard Candy.
+Her haunting performance as a 14-year-old victim-turned-attacker caught the attention of director Brett Ratner, who cast her as Kitty Pryde in Page's first big-budget feature, X-Men: The Last Stand (2006).

-But it was Ellen Page's 2007 performance as a pregnant teen in the much heralded indie dramedy Juno that put her in the international spotlight.
-Her quick wit and hidden vulnerability as the wise and innocent Juno McGuff earned the young star an Academy Award nomination for Best Actress.
+Even after having filmed the big budget X-Men film, Page didn't gain international critical acclaim for her acting until she played a pregnant teen in the heralded indie dramedy Juno (2007).
+Her quick wit and hidden vulnerability as the wise yet innocent Juno McGuff earned the young star an Academy Award nomination for Best Actress.
+Page, only 20 years old at the time, lost the award to actress Marion Cotillard.

 profile name: Ellen Page profile occupation: